kddrake/UX_Intern_Project_Kean/README.md

 1/14/2015

 Description:
 	A project designed to help interns learn and familiarize themselves with the Banno/ProfitStars process.
-The goal is to create a simple webpage that displays a generic user profile (consisting of their id, first name, last name, phone number, and email address).
+The goal is to create a simple webpage that displays a generic user profile (consisting of their id, first name, last name, phone number, and email address) with some minimizing functionality.

 Install/Run:
 	Open the index.html file in your preferred browser.
+To minimize profile, click button in the lower right hand corner.